bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bliss.md

 * Returning to the United States, Bliss was appointed to the University of Chicago in 1903, then in 1904 he was appointed as an assistant professor at the University of Missouri.
 * At Princeton Bliss joined a strong group of young mathematicians including Eisenhart, Veblen, and Robert Moore.
 * Bliss was appointed as an associate professor at the University of Chicago on the death of Maschke and he remained at Chicago until he retired.
-* Bliss married Helen Hurd in 1912 and they had two children before Helen tragically died in the influenza epidemic of 1918.
-* Bliss and his two children survived.
-* Bliss married again in 1920, his second wife being Olive Hunter; there were no children from this marriage.
 * Bliss's main work was on the calculus of variations and he produced a major book, Lectures on the Calculus of Variations , on the topic in 1946.
 * As a consequence of Bliss's results a substantial simplification of the transformation theories of Clebsch and Weierstrass was achieved.
 * The form in which the results are presented here is that preferred by Bliss himself.